alexa-games/litexa/packages/litexa-html/README.md

 Note, as with the directive, the timeout given is in seconds.

-Whatever you pass to initialData, you can expect to arrive in your webapp as the data payload to successful initialization of the Alexa API object.
+Whatever you pass to initialData, you can expect to arrive in your web page as the data payload to successful initialization of the Alexa API object.
 [See the API documentation](https://html.games.alexa.a2z.com/modules/alexa.html) for details.

 The `transformers` key expects an array value that will be added into the appropriate